phantomcurve/Galaxy-Age/README.md

 ## How to download to edit

+#### Make sure you have Homebrew and Node running on your machine!
+If you do not, please see [this page](https://www.learnhowtoprogram.com/intermediate-javascript/getting-started-with-javascript/installing-node-js) for setup instructions:

+#### Otherwise
 * Navigate to https://github.com/phantomcurve/galaxyagequest
 * Click the green "Code" button
 * Select "Download ZIP"